Plateaus: Why They Happen, and How to Get Through Them

-Today's topic is something that nearly ever dieter I have ever met is consumed by: what causes those dreaded plateaus, and how to get through them so you can keep losing weight.
+Today's topic is something that nearly every dieter I have ever met is consumed by: what causes those dreaded plateaus, and how to get through them so you can keep losing weight.

-If you read official publications on weight loss, as I do given my job as professor of Nutrition and diet researcher, it would be easy to get the impression that governments thinks most overweight people are a bunch of slackers who just need to be more responsible.
-You are told to follow the guidelines, avoid quick fixes that don't work, eat anything in small amounts, watch calories, limit discretionary foods to certain amounts - and not doing all this is necessarily the cause of weight gain and failure to lose weight.
+If you read official publications on weight loss, as I do given my job as a professor of nutrition and a diet researcher, it would be easy to get the impression that governments think most overweight people are a bunch of slackers who just need to be more responsible.
+You are told to follow the guidelines, avoid quick fixes that don't work, eat anything in small amounts, watch calories, limit discretionary foods to certain amounts—and not doing all this is necessarily the cause of weight gain and failure to lose weight.
 Easy!

 The view from dieter's world is completely different.
 Here, slacking off doesn't enter into it.
-People are working enormously hard to lose weigh and pretty much every experienced dieter has a failed diet or two in their past.
+People are working enormously hard to lose weight and pretty much every experienced dieter has a failed diet or two in their past.
 They are intimately familiar with the stress and despondency of getting nowhere, and the horror of pounds creeping back on despite good intentions.
-Perhaps the most compelling topic of all is the dreaded plateau - that weight that you just can't seem to break through when dieting, no matter what you do.
+Perhaps the most compelling topic of all is the dreaded plateau—that weight that you just can't seem to break through when dieting, no matter what you do.

 So how to deal with this very real, very tough problem?

 And real plateaus do happen.
-If say, you cut your calorie intake in half and kept it there, you would lose huge amounts of weight over many months.
+If, say, you cut your calorie intake in half and kept it there, you would lose huge amounts of weight over many months.
 But eventually, your calorie requirements would decrease because your now-smaller body would require less energy to schlep it around, and so eventually you would plateau because your new smaller body would only need half as many calories as it did originally.
-However, based on my experience in research studies where we measure calorie requirements and study plateaus, usually true plateaus don't happen for 6 months or more of dieting.
-If weight seems to be stuck after 2, 3 or 4 weeks of dieting, more probably you lost a lot of water early on that is making it hard to see fat loss, and/or calories have crept up so you are no longer making the cut you think you are.
+However, based on my experience in research studies where we measure calorie requirements and study plateaus, usually true plateaus don't happen for six months or more of dieting.
+If weight seems to be stuck after two, three, or four weeks of dieting, more probably you lost a lot of water early on that is making it hard to see fat loss, and/or calories have crept up so you are no longer making the cut you think you are.

 Here are some questions to help you work out whether your plateau is a real stall or not, and if so how to get through it.